 In 2013, I was made redundant so I took the opportunity for a new start.
 I went to work for the University of Cambridge which meant I had to reduce my time spent at CamSAR to focus on my new role.

 But again, my dedication to the role overtook my sense of self.
 By the time I left, I was running from one job to the other without any real breaks.
 I found that walking from one site to another (a matter of 10 minutes) was exhausting.
 I was struggling to sleep again.
 All the old symptoms of burnout had returned.
-Recognising that I needed to slow down, I took another role, where I was on two sites, but only 1 per day.
+Recognising that I needed to slow down, I changed jobs.
+Whilst I was still working across two sites, it was only one per day.

 But the damage had been done.
 Unbeknown to me, I was also in the throws of menopause.